medkamel555/Ad_join/README.md

     admin_sudo: 'AWS\ Delegated\ Administrators'
 ```

 #### 4.2 - Inventory structure

-The inventory is designed to be more generic for all IT organization.
-You can create your customized inventory or you ovrride the existent one.
+The inventory is designed to be more generic for all IT organizations.
+You can create your customized inventory or override the existing one.

 ```yaml
 [department]